Building a three wheel motorcycle frame can be a daunting task. Here are a few steps that can help you through the process and make it go smoothly.

 Step 6 - Weld Extras

 You will need to weld any extras that you have onto the frame.
 First you can weld on the rear axle assemblies, making sure to measure for both of the back wheels before you proceed.
 Then you can move on to the gas tank or rear shocks if you choose to add those at this time.
 Measuring these all out in the frame rig is the best idea.
-Then, you can fit your axle carriers and gaskets for your steering equipment.
+Then, you can fit your axle carriers and brackets for your steering equipment.
 Make sure that you are testing them out and measuring to make sure that everything fits before welding.

 Once you are finished you can test everything out and then use auto paint to finish the exterior how you like it.